teaching-data-science/intro2ml/chapters/chapter01-05-basics-lossesandriskminimization.md

 ---
 title: 'Chapter 1.5: Losses and Risk Minimization'
 description:
-  ' In order to measure the performance of a model, we need to define a suitable criterion.
-How can we do so?
-The goal of this chapter is to introduce some methods for evaluating error.
-In particular, you are going to understand the role of risk minimization for machine learning as well as the definition of a loss function.'
+  ' In order to find "good" ML models, we need a concept to evaluate and compare models.
+To this end, the concepts of "loss function", "empirical risk" and "empirical risk minimization" are introduced.'
 prev: /chapter01-04-basics-modelsandlearners
 next: /chapter01-06-basics-componentsoflearner
 type: subchapter